tikeshsahu/Nav-Bar-Package/example/README.md

 ## Components Used

-The example uses the following components from the `navigation_bar` package:
+The example uses the following components from the `customized_nav` package:

-- `CustomNavBar`: The main navigation bar widget
+- `CustomizedNavBar`: The main navigation bar widget
-- `CustomNavBarItem`: Represents an item in the navigation bar
+- `CustomizedNavItem`: Represents an item in the navigation bar
-- `CustomNavBarController`: Manages the state of the navigation bar
+- `CustomizedNavController`: Manages the state of the navigation bar

 ## Implementation